calbertts/nodespring/controllers.md

 <br/>

-When you go to some of those URLs above, you aren't gonna get nothing unless you have an `index` method where you define what you want to send or render as a response:
+When you go to some of those URLs above, you aren't gonna get nothing, unless you have an `index` method where you define what you want to send or render as a response:

 ```javascript
 @Controller({path: 'users'})